-Reverse mortgages are a type of loan available to people age 62 or older that enable homeowners to convert a portion of the equity built up in their primary residence into cash.
-Often, retirees use reverse mortgages to pay medical bills or to supplement their retirement income.
+Reverse mortgages are loans available to people age 62 or older that enable homeowners to convert a portion of the equity built up in their primary residence into cash.
+Retirees often use reverse mortgages to pay medical bills or to supplement their retirement income.

 Unlike a conventional mortgage, where the borrower makes monthly payments to the lender, a reverse mortgage loan takes some of the equity in the home and turns it into fixed monthly payments to the borrower.

-With a reverse mortgage, the homeowner gets to retain the home’s title.
+With a reverse mortgage, the homeowner retains the home’s title.
 The payments received are not usually taxable and shouldn’t affect Social Security or Medicare benefits.

 Read on to learn more about how reverse mortgages work: